WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 }
 ```

 Yes.
 Just as simple as I've shown.
-By adding an `@COW` attribute to the
+By adding an attached macro called
-struct, we have introduced the copy-on-write behavior to this struct.
-What
+`@COW` to the struct, we have introduced the copy-on-write behavior to
-this macro did is nothing more than what we have hand-wired in the
+this struct.
+What this macro did is nothing more than what we have
-previous code -- adding members to the struct and accessors in the struct.
+hand-rolled in the previous code -- adding heap storage to the struct and
+transforming the stored properties into computed properties that forward
+access to the heap storage.
+However, the cost of maintenance has not
+increased this time.

 ```swift
 @COW